Michonne

-The direction of the character is contrasted between the two mediums (though in both mediums, Michonne is introduced as an outsider who quickly proves to be a valuable asset).
-In the comic, Michonne is a former lawyer as well as a divorcée with two missing daughters.
-She forms a casual relationship with Tyreese while he is already in a relationship with Carol Peletier.
+In the comic book series, Michonne is a former lawyer as well as a divorcée with two missing daughters.
 Her conflict with The Governor is much more violent in the comics, enduring sexual assault before mutilating him in revenge.
 Michonne's mental state deteriorates after many losses, bringing her closer to Rick Grimes, who shares similar trauma.
-Despite finding temporary peace with Ezekiel at The Kingdom, Michonne runs away to Oceanside before making a return.
-Her absence was explored in a 3-episode mini-series by Telltale Games, exploring her departure and living life at sea.
+At one point, Michonne runs away to Oceanside, and her absence was explored in a 3-episode mini-series by Telltale Games, exploring her departure and living life at sea.

-Michonne's backstory is slightly altered in the television series, having a three-year-old son named André Anthony, while the fate of her boyfriend and friend remain the same.
+Michonne's backstory is altered in the television series, having lost a three-year-old son named André Anthony.
 In the television series, Michonne's trauma and guarded nature gradually diminishes as she slowly recovers and finds herself opening up and investing in a community of Rick's core group.
 Her conflict with The Governor is motivated by his attempt to kill her after leaving the town under suspicion that he is dangerous and trying to protect her friend Andrea.
-In addition, her relationship with the Grimes family is explored in more depth as she pushes her group to strive for a sanctuary in Washington, DC.
-She also develops a romance with protagonist Rick Grimes, becoming a surrogate mother to his children, Carl and Judith.
-In the six years following Rick's disappearance and apparent death, she becomes one of the leaders of the Alexandria Safe-Zone, and has given birth to Rick's son Rick Jr. (RJ), before leaving to find the imprisoned Rick upon learning of his survival and abduction by the Civic Republic Military (CRM).
+In addition, her relationship with the Grimes family is explored in more depth.
+She also develops a romance with protagonist Rick Grimes, becoming a mother to his children, Carl and Judith.

 The character has been critically praised, often regarded as a fan-favorite in both mediums.
 Michonne was voted #86 on IGN's Top 100 Comic Book Heroes and Gurira's performance has been well received.